ethereum/fv-blog/_posts/2021-11-26-smtchecker-dapptools.md

 ![dapptools_code](https://fv.ethereum.org/img/2021/11/dapptools_code.png)

-By combining the properties contract, which can also be seen as specification, and DSTest, one can use both the SMTChecker and hevm in the same setup:
+By combining the properties contract, which can also be seen as specification, and DSTest, one can use both the SMTChecker and hevm in the same setup.

+SMTChecker analysis run:

 ![dapptools_smtchecker](https://fv.ethereum.org/img/2021/11/dapptools_smtchecker.png)

+hevm fuzzer run:

 ![dapptools_hevm](https://fv.ethereum.org/img/2021/11/dapptools_hevm.png)

 Notice that `CHC` is the recommended engine, and you are advised to always set the single contract you